MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Return.md

 `return` keyword to make the logic of leaving a scope explicit.

-In PowerShell, the results of each statement are returned as output, even without a statement that contains the Return keyword.
+In PowerShell, the results of each statement are returned as output, even without a statement that contains the `return` keyword.
 Languages like C or C\# return only the value or values that are specified by the `return` keyword.

 > [!NOTE]
 > Beginning in PowerShell 5.0, PowerShell added language for defining
 > classes, by using formal syntax.
 In the context of a PowerShell class,
-> nothing is output from a method except what you specify using a
+> nothing is output from a method except what you specify a
 > `return` statement.
 You can read more about PowerShell classes in
 > [about_Classes](about_Classes.md).